autodyne/qxsl/ELVA.md

 ### access!

-returns the field of any class.
+returns the field with the specified name.

 ```lisp
 (access! 'name)